quexeky/hydraulic/README.md

 fn compress(data: &[u8]) -> File {

     let alg = Gzip::new();
-    // Create a new compressor which writes data to "foo.txt" let mut compressor = WriteEncoder::new(&alg, File::create("foo.txt").unwrap(), CompressionLevel::High);
+    // Create a new compressor which writes data to "foo.tar.gz.txt" let mut compressor = WriteEncoder::new(&alg, File::create("foo.tar.gz.txt").unwrap(), CompressionLevel::High);

     // Send "data" to the buffer
     compressor.queue(&data);

-    // Compress and write the buffer to "foo.txt" compressor.write().unwrap();
+    // Compress and write the buffer to "foo.tar.gz.txt" compressor.write().unwrap();

     // Finalises the compression and returns the file where data is written